Skip to main content

 Are There Ivy League Schools in Virginia?

-While there are no Ivy League schools in Virginia, the state is home to schools like the College of William and Mary and the University of Virginia that are commonly considered Public Ivies—a term used for several public universities known for their abundance of resources, selective admissions, and in some cases academic departments that rival the eight Ivy League schools.
+While there are no Ivy League schools in Virginia, the state is home to schools like the College of William and Mary and the University of Virginia that are commonly considered Public Ivies—a term used for several public universities known for their abundance of resources, selective admissions, and, in some cases, academic departments that rival the eight Ivy League schools.

-Virginia is also home to highly ranked private schools like the University of Richmond and Washington and Lee University, which are commonly counted among an elite group of schools called the Southern Ivies.
+Virginia is also home to highly ranked private schools like the University of Richmond and Washington and Lee University, which are commonly counted among an elite group of schools known as the Southern Ivies.
 Like their Northern and Public counterparts, the Southern Ivies are prestigious institutions known for their high academic standards and challenging admissions.

 What Are The Top 10 Colleges in Virginia?